Javi Gómez de Liaño: Ibaraki Robots (2021–2022)

 On July 5, 2021, Gómez de Liaño signed with the Ibaraki Robots of the Japanese B.League on a one-year contract under the "Asian Quota" rule.
 He missed the first nine games of the season as he had to wait for clearance to play in Japan.
 Once there however, he had little playing time with the Robots, averaging just under 10 minutes and was not even used in some of their 53 games.
 His season high was 17 points to go with five rebounds and three assists against Levanga Hokkaido.
+He is the first Filipino player to be invited for the 2021 Asia All Stars 3-point competition.

-Javi is the first Filipino player to be invited for the 2021 Asia All Stars 3-point competition.
+Terrafirma Dyip (2022–2024)

-Terrafirma Dyip (2022–present)
+2022–23 season

 On May 7, 2022, Gómez de Liaño applied for the Season 47 draft.
 He was drafted eighth overall by Barangay Ginebra, his favorite team growing up.
 Two days later, he, along with guard Brian Enriquez, was then traded to the Terrafirma Dyip for the 2nd overall pick Jeremiah Gray.
 There, he would get to play with his former UP assistant coach Alex Cabagnot and former Gilas teammate Isaac Go while helping Terrafirma develop a winning culture.
 He signed a two-year deal with the team shortly after the trade.

 In his first conference with Terrafirma, Gómez de Liaño struggled.
 In his debut, he only had four points, but did contribute nine rebounds and five assists in a loss to the NLEX Road Warriors.
 Despite his struggles, he was able to produce 19 points in a loss to the San Miguel Beermen.
 In the 2022–23 Commissioner's Cup, he contributed 11 points and six rebounds as he stepped up for the injured Andreas Cahilig in a loss to the Meralco Bolts.
 Against the Beermen, he had 17 points.
 During the 2023 PBA All-Star Weekend, he competed in the Team Greats vs. Team Stalwarts game, where he led Team Greats to victory with his 30 points.